 At Thringstone Primary School, we believe education works best when schools work together.
-Even as a stand-alone academy, we choose to partner with others to strengthen our practice, develop our staff and create meaningful experiences for our children.
+As a stand-alone academy, we choose to partner with others to strengthen our practice, develop our staff and create meaningful experiences for our children.

 The Collaborative Partnership Charitable Trust